 Tasmanian Trout Fishing in the Huon River and the Great Lake

-Guided Fishing Tours of Two of Tasmania's Most Exciting Trout Fishing Waters
+Guided Fishing Tours of Tasmania's Most Exciting Trout Fishing Waters

 Peter Gartner with massive 6 kilo Huon River Atlantic Salmon escapee.
 The locals call the Huon Sea Run trout salmon because of the silvery colouring that makes them look much like an Atlantic Salmon however the patterns on a sea runner are very different to the Atlantic salmon patterns.
 Sea runners are brown trout.